federicobond/python-fseq/FSEQ_Spec.md

 ## Compressed block index

-If the files is compressed, a sequence of tuples containing the compression index will follow.
-Each tuple contains the index of the first compressed frame in the block and its size.
-To access a frame data, look for last block with a frame number smaller than the frame you want and decompress it.
+If the file is compressed, a sequence of tuples containing the compression index will follow.
+Multiple frames are compressed together into a single block.
+Each tuple contains the index of the first compressed framei in the block and its byte size.
+To access the frame data, look for last block with a frame number smaller than the frame you want and decompress it.
 Then advance the pointer N times by the number of channels in each block, where N is the difference between the frame index you want and the frame index at the start of the block.